 The chronic phase is where weight is maintained and there may be small ups and downs.
 Some people are very impaired and may have had to give up their education and a career.
 Others have medical crises from time to time.

 I want to be well enough to go to university and I manage to eat a little more for a couple of days then I feel huge like an elephant and don’t carry on.
-They told me I am chronic and will never get well.
+They told me I am chronic so perhaps there is no point in trying to get well.

 High-functioning chronic anorexic people manage to conduct a normal life with a very small food intake.
 Anorexic females may continue to menstruate and even have children.

 Recovery is possible only when the person reaches a Turning Point, where they decide that they do not wish to live like this anymore.
 There is no one way or guaranteed time for this Turning Point to show up.
 Some people decide to fight their anorexia because they have fallen in love, or have had the right therapist, or don’t wish to feel ill and cold all the time.